Mak2006/gcp-cloud-labs/Lab 3 Predict Visitor Purchases with a Classification Model with BigQuery ML.md

  [BigQuery Machine Learning](https://cloud.google.com/bigquery/docs/bigqueryml-analyst-start) (BQML, product in beta) is a new feature in BigQuery where data analysts can create, train, evaluate, and predict with machine learning models with minimal coding.

+Scenario, you have a data set loaded and we use big

 In this lab we peform the following
 1. Use BigQuery to find public datasets
 2. Query and explore the ecommerce dataset